Go Back Go Back

 *JHASI Gynecologist, working at the UNFPA-supported reproductive clinic in Zaatari Camp since April 2018.

 Jordan Health Aid Society International (JHASI) is the national implementing partner of UNFPA/ Jordan for sexual and reproductive health sustainment at Zaatari Camp's Reproductive Health Clinic.
-EU Humanitarian Aid is the kind donor that supports the Clinic as well as the Women & Girls Safe Space in Zaatari Camp.
+EU ECHO is the kind donor that supports the Clinic as well as the Women & Girls Safe Space in Zaatari Camp.